-Corequisite: Student is required to be seeing a spiritual director during their participation in the course Planned frequency of offerings: annually

-This course focuses on further self-awareness and skill development and practice through deep listening, evocative questions, contemplative practices, inner wisdom, mystery, compassion and empathy, creativity, hospitality, exploring the psycho-social dynamic of various helping professions and one's commitment to the ethical guidelines for spiritual direction/companionship and one's personal, holistic healing.
+Corequisite: Student is required to be seeing a spiritual director during their participation in the course Planned frequency of offerings: annually hospitality, exploring the psycho-social dynamic of various helping professions and one's commitment to the ethical guidelines for spiritual direction/companionship and one's personal, holistic healing.
 Students will explore various models and ways to practice spiritual direction/companionship as they prepare for the supervision practicum process.
 DMin students will additionally apply their learning on the practice of spiritual direction/companionship to their leadership practice and/or dissertation research.
+This course may only be taken for a pass/fail grade.